 It's been two years since then.
 Graduation is looming and you've already pinned down what college (out of state, naturally) you're going to attend.
 Over the course of two years your father's hair has further grayed and frayed and he no longer spends all of dinnertime slandering her name.
 For two years you got up before the sun more times than you'll ever be willing to face, regretting it every single time (and every single time regretting that you hadn't gone back to bed all those chances you'd had before to breathe remnants of her in).

-And even though you know – for real, this time – that she isn't going to come back, you're terrified that she'll show up at your window after you're gone; that she'll come tapping at the pane, waiting for you to let her in, wait until she comes to the conclusion that you've abandoned her, too, when really it's been the other way around the entire time; she abandoned you years ago and in so many ways it's you who's been knocking on glass, and you're still not sure who ended up breaking it but it's definitely your skin all the shards slipped under.
-And the truth is that you don't know when you're going to stop standing outside her house waiting for her to come out and welcome you back into her life the way she should've been from day one (the way you took her back into yours even though you didn't have to) but you sure as hell don't want to anymore.
+And even though you know – for real, this time – that she isn't going to come back, you're terrified that she'll show up at your window after you're gone; that she'll come tapping at the pane, waiting for you to let her in, wait until she comes to the conclusion that you've abandoned her, too.
+But the truth is that it's been the other way around the entire time; she abandoned you years ago and in so many ways it's you who's been knocking on glass, and you're still not sure who ended up breaking it but it's definitely your skin all the shards slipped under.
+And honestly you don't know when you're going to stop waiting for her to come out from wherever she was and welcome you back into her life the way she should've been from day one (the way you took her back into yours even though you didn't have to) but you sure as hell don't want to anymore.
 It's times like these you would give anything to be nine again, helping her bake cookies and hugging her upon coming home from school; to have your father's arm slung around her waist and have both of them sit on the couch in a silence not borne of anger but of comfortable love.
-Instead, you're eighteen and everything hurts too damn much, from the long-night talks to her fucking smile to how the smell of her perfume she left on your bed makes you want to cry because you miss your mother like a bullet to the shoulder.
+Instead, you're eighteen and everything hurts too damn much, from the gone long-night talks to her fucking smile to how the smell of her perfume she left on your bed makes you want to cry because you miss your mother like a bullet to the shoulder.